surniaulula/wpsso/readme.txt

 **Automatically create complete meta tags and Schema markup from your content for Social Sharing (SMO), Google Rich Cards (SEO), Pinterest Rich Pins, and many more.**

-WPSSO creates complete meta tags and Schema markup for Facebook / Open Graph, Twitter Cards, Google Rich Cards / SEO, Pinterest Rich Pins, and more, including descriptions, titles, hashtags, complete image markup, complete video markup, extensive eCommerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing content.
+WPSSO creates complete and accurate meta tags and Schema markup for Facebook / Open Graph, Twitter Cards, Google Rich Cards / SEO, Pinterest Rich Pins, and more, including descriptions, titles, hashtags, complete image markup, complete video markup, extensive eCommerce product markup, author profile / authorship, co-authors, publisher information, local business markup, aggregate ratings, reviews, recipe information, event details, and much, much more &mdash; all from your existing content.

-**WPSSO uses your *existing content* for meta tags and Schema markup** &mdash; there's no need to manually re-enter descriptions, titles, select images / video URLs, etc. WPSSO reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about everything. ;-)
+**WPSSO uses your *existing content* for meta tags and Schema markup** &mdash; there's no need to manually re-enter descriptions, titles, select images / videos, etc. WPSSO reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about everything. ;-)

-**WPSSO includes advanced *quality control* features and options** &mdash; WPSSO checks minimum / maximum image dimensions and aspect ratios, verifies the front-end webpage for duplicate meta tags, shows notices for missing and required images, and validates the theme header template.
+**WPSSO includes advanced *quality control* features and options** &mdash; WPSSO checks minimum / maximum image dimensions and aspect ratios, verifies the front-end webpage for duplicate meta tags, shows notices for missing and required images, and validates theme header templates.

 **WPSSO offers special meta tags and features for Pinterest** &mdash; WPSSO provides a specific image for the Pinterest Pin It button, excludes non-relevant images from being detected by Pinterest, and prevents conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.